Lakeside Chautauqua

 The President of the Lakeside Association serves as a member, ex officio, without vote.
 The remaining Board voting members are elected at the annual meeting of the Board.
 Two-thirds of the elected Board members, not including ex officio members, are leaseholders or Island View grantees (commonly called property owners).

-The full Board meets quarterly on May 17, 2024 and August 2, 2024 and via Zoom on November 8, 2024 and February 21, 2025.
-The business portion of the Association Board meeting on August 2 will be open to the community.
+The full Board meets quarterly in May and August and via Zoom in November and February.
 Members work throughout the year on committee initiatives.
 Elected directors can serve two consecutive three-year terms.

 • Restore the safe use of the lakefront facilities.